rses-dl-course/rses-dl-course.github.io/README.md

 # Introduction to Deep Learning Course

+The contents are hosted by github pages at [https://sres-dl-course.github.io/](https://sres-dl-course.github.io/).

-This course is built using:
+## This course is built using

 * Node & npm - Package management
 * vuepress - Website
 * reveal-md - Slides